sebasfavaron/tiendanube-aggregator/scraper/README.md

 ## Usage

 1. `npm install`
-2. `npm run start {your_tiendanube_url/productos}`
+2. `npm run start {your_tiendanube_url(ex.https://www.peppersarg.com)}`

-This currently expects a site created with tiendanube, which displays the full length of its products in a `/productos` path and has a very structured html format
+This currently expects an api for a site created with tiendanube.